stellarXlabs/mercury-graph/README.md

 ## Mercury project at BBVA

 Mercury is a collaborative library that was developed by the Advanced Analytics community at BBVA.
 Originally, it was created as an [InnerSource](https://en.wikipedia.org/wiki/Inner_source) project but after some time, we decided to release certain parts of the project as Open Source.
-That's the case with the `mercury-robust` package.
+That's the case with the `mercury-graph` package.

 If you're interested in learning more about the Mercury project, we recommend reading this blog [post](https://www.bbvaaifactory.com/mercury-acelerando-la-reutilizacion-en-ciencia-de-datos-dentro-de-bbva/) from www.bbvaaifactory.com